verticalsoftware/vertical-spectreconsolelogger/docs/message-template.md

 ### Overview

-Renders the log event message with structured log value substitutions.
+Renders the log event message with structured log values substituted in the output.

 ```
 Template: {Message}
 ```

 ### Options

+> 💡 Note
+>
+> Renderer names and options within the template are case-sensitive.

 Rendering is further controlled by the `MessageTemplateRenderer.Options` type.
 The following properties are available: